francisypl/community/README.md

 # Community: the ticketing platform and secondary market
 All tickets issued on the community platform are tracked as digital assets.
 This means that a token is created in place of each ticket.
-During entry, the staff scans the attendee's Community wallet address and checks on the blockchain to see if that wallet have the token.
+During entry, the staff scans the attendee's Community wallet address and checks on the blockchain to see if that wallet has the token.
-Tickets as a digital asset solves two problems for concert goers:
+Tickets as a digital asset solve two problems for concert goers:
-1. **Scams**: Selling a physical ticket to someone can be risky when the two parties are co-located in the same geographical area.
-The ticket has to be mail and the monetary transaction would have to depend a lot on trust.
+1. **Scams**: Selling a physical ticket to someone can be risky when the two parties are not co-located in the same geographical area.
+The ticket has to be mailed and the monetary transaction would have to depend a lot on trust.
-1. **Double Spend**: Buying a digital ticket can be risky because you don't know if the seller have screenshot the ticket before.
+1. **Double Spend**: Buying a digital ticket can be risky because you don't know if the seller has screenshotted the ticket before.
 Then you better get there before they did.
 ## Revenue from the secondary market
-When a users successfully sells their tickets on the Community platform, they will be charged a transaction fee that will contribute the the artist's revenue.
+When a user successfully sells their tickets on the Community platform, they will be charged a transaction fee that will contribute the the artist's revenue.